dwf/rescued-scipy-wiki/EuroSciPy2008.rst

 -------------------------

- Our first European SciPy_ meeting was a great success (with many thanks to the organizers and sponsors -- `Python Academy <http://python-academy.com>`_, `Enthought, Inc. <http://www.enthought.com>`_ and `Logilab <http://www.logilab.fr>`_).
+ Our first European SciPy meeting was a great success (with many thanks to the organizers and sponsors -- `Python Academy <http://python-academy.com>`_, `Enthought, Inc. <http://www.enthought.com>`_ and `Logilab <http://www.logilab.fr>`_).
 The attendance was around 44 this year.
 We had a fantastic venue and many compelling talks.
 There were fantastic, wide-ranging discussions between sessions and the city (`Leipzig <http://en.wikipedia.org/wiki/Leipzig>`_) proved to be a main character in the weekend.
 All in all, a great group of people in a beautiful place.

-Keep an eye out for more updates and a forthcoming EuroSciPyPhotoGallery_.
+Keep an eye out for more updates and a forthcoming EuroSciPyPhotoGallery.
 If you've taken any interesting (or scandalous) photos from the meeting, post them as well.

 Many thanks to all who attended.
 We're definitely planning on making this an annual event.
 So, see you next year.